Theories of Organic Evolution (Complete Notes)

 Basic Theories of Organic Evolution

-In organic evolution, there are Different theories of evolution.
-But Five theories are accepted universally.
+In organic evolution, there are different theories of evolution.
+But five theories are accepted universally.
 They are

 1. Theory of inheritance of acquired characters (Lamarckism)